aws-samples/research-workshop-fits-datalake-code/README.md

 Once the virtualenv is activated, you can install the required dependencies.

 ```
-$ pip install -r requirements.txt
+$ pip3 install -r requirements.txt
 ```
-To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.
+To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip3 install -r requirements.txt` command.

 #### Step 2.
 Modify project parameters in app.py